ganbuan/CyberNotebook/README.md

 + Interact with non-HTTP services (i.e. to get RCE)

 ## Hydra
-<i>Hydra</i> is a brute force password cracking program tool.
+*Hydra* is a brute force password cracking program tool.
 This can be used to run through a password list and crack some authentication services (e.g. SSH, web app form, FTP, SNMP).

 ### Commands
 Hydra commands follow the following syntax: